 I heard the San Francisco Giants manager on the radio state how difficult it is to get to the World Series.
 “Thirty-two teams start out the season for one goal, but only one can win it.”
 That’s what all leaders are searching for; their version of the World Series, Stanley Cup, World Cup, or whatever the ultimate prize is in their area of expertise.

 Are they failures who should just give up since they have never won?
 Or can they also be considered winners?

-My conversation with a leader in the health care industry this week gave me a new view on who a loser really is and how they can be the eventual winner.
+My conversation with a leader in the healthcare industry this week gave me a new view of who a loser really is and how they can be the eventual winner.

 Growing up in a small Wisconsin town where his family raised and trained competition horses, Tom learned the value of hard work.
 His father taught it to him daily at home and during competitions on weekends.
-Hard work and persevering through hard times was engrained in Tom.
+Hard work and perseverance through hard times were engrained in Tom.

 Seeing it All

 Tom has seen it all, likely a lot more than he wanted to.
 As he noted to me, “All of society’s issues flow through these doors.”
-All the murder, theft, accidents caused by cell phone use while driving, domestic abuse, to name a few, all come through the doors of a hospital; and Tom has seen them.
+All the murders, theft, accidents caused by cell phone use while driving, and domestic abuse, to name a few, all come through the doors of a hospital, and Tom has seen them.

 Mitigate How Much You Lose

 If you start by embracing your ‘loserness,’ it becomes easier to mitigate how much you lose.
 When we are called to a room, we have to know that we will never be responsible for that patient’s happiness.
 We can be the cause of their pain.

 The patient will never say how much they loved that the TV worked or the bathroom equipment worked.
 But they sure will notice if either didn’t work, and they’ll notice how long it took to fix them.